veve-droid/Functions/README.md

 bool humbleNumber(int x) - determines if x is a humble number or not.
 A number whose only prime factors are 2, 3, 5 or 7.
 1 is an exception (it is considered humble).
 The following are the first 20 humble numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 24, 25, 27.

 int reverse(int x) - returns the reverse equivalent of a number.
 Sample: if x = 158, return 851.

+/////////////////////////// Once more, with Functions ///////////////////////////
+Prompt the user with a menu with the following items:

+Perfect Number or Not

+X Raised to Y

+Factorial

+Fibonacci

+Summation

+Decimal to Octal

+Exit

+For all items, implement functions that will perform the desired task.
+Inputs should be asked in the main function and computations should be done in the functions.
+Items 5 and 6 should be implemented recursively.

+For item 1, ask the user to enter a positive number and determine if it is a perfect number or not.
+Refer to your notes.

+For item 2, ask the user to enter two integers, x and y.
+Compute and display for the power when x is raised to y.
+Note that for this problem, x and y are integers.

+For item 3, ask the user to enter a non-negative number, say n.
+Compute and display for the factorial of n.
+Sample: The factorial of 5 (written as 5!) is 5*4*3*2*1 which is 120.

+For item 4, ask the user to enter a positive number, say n.
+Display the nth element in the Fibonacci sequence.

+For item 5, ask the user to enter a positive number, say n.
+Compute for the summation from 1 to n.
+Implement this recursively.

+For item 6, ask the user to enter a positive number, say n.
+Display its equivalent in octal.
+Implement this recursively.

+For item 7, terminates the program.